udexon/Metashellet/Beyond_Rosetta.md

 How does it work?

 - Phos Metashellet can be used to [___simplify ANY programming language___](https://github.com/udexon/Metashellet/blob/master/README.md#simplifying-any-programming-language).

-Metashellet can be implemented in any programming language starting from a mere 20 lines of code of the host programming language (link to Phos example ....)
+Metashellet can be implemented in any programming language starting from a mere 20 lines of code of the host programming language (link to Phos example ....).
+Based on a simplified implementation of Forth, Phos Metashellet retains the following Forth features:
+- reading inputs from stack and writing outputs to stack
+- branch
+- colon definition words (aliases)

+Novelties:
+- intergration with host programming language
+- one stack per data type
+- Unicode function words

 Forth origin ....

 Tower of Babel ....